The New Ranking Factors: What AI Models Look for in Content

 a.
 Clarity and Structure

 Clarity is now one of the most important ranking factors.
-AI models prefer when content is organized, easy to read, and logical.
-That means you should avoid long, complicated sentences and unclear phrases.
+AI models prefer content that is organized, easy to read, and logical.
+This means avoiding long, complicated sentences and vague phrasing.
 Instead, use short paragraphs, subheadings, and simple language.

-Imagine an AI model reading your text like a person learning something new.
-If it’s easy to understand, it’s more likely the model will recommend it as a reliable source.
-For example:
+Imagine an AI model reading your text like a person learning something new for the first time.
+If the content is easy to understand, the model is more likely to recommend it as a reliable source.

-Instead of: “The implementation of semantic factors in a search model represents a complex process of evaluating information.”
+“The implementation of semantic factors in a search model represents a complex process of information evaluation.”

 b.
 Authority and Trust

-AI checks how trustworthy a source is.
+AI evaluates how trustworthy a source is.
 It looks at the author’s name, the sources used, and the tone of the text.
-If the content comes from an expert and contains accurate information, AI will more easily identify it as reliable.
+If content comes from an expert and contains accurate information, AI is more likely to treat it as reliable.

 You’ll often hear the term E-E-A-T, which stands for Experience, Expertise, Authority, and Trust.